ONSdigital/sdc-int-rh-service/README.md

 The default values for these properties has been set to give a very slow rate escalation.
 This should mean that the number of successful Firestore transactions is just a fraction below the actual maximum possible rate.
-The shallow escalation also means that we will try many times, and combined with a relatively high maximum wait, will mean that we should hopefully never see a transaction (which is failing due to contention) going back to Rabbit.
+The shallow escalation also means that we will try many times, and combined with a relatively high maximum wait, will mean that we should hopefully never see a transaction (which is failing due to contention) going back to PubSub.

 Under extreme contention RH should slow down to the extent that each RH thread is only doing one Firestore add per minute.
 This should mean that RH is submitting requests 100's of times slower than Firestore can handle.